 Take a look at the image below, for example.
 When standing 1000m away from a scene, the image produced by a pair of binoculars with a 6° field of view will be 105m wide.
 If they're 7° you'll see 122.5m and with an 8° field of view you'll see 140m of that scene.

-Just to confuse you, some brands lists their field of view figures as an angle and others as a distance at 1000m or yards.
+Just to confuse you, some brands lists their field of view figures as an angle and others as a distance at 1000 metres or yards.
 Because we like to be helpful we've created a table to help you convert common field of view figures from one to another.
-You can easily convert your figure in degrees to a m@1000m figure by mulitplying by 17.5x, and multiplying again by 3x to give you ft@1000yds.
+As a rough guide, you can convert your figure in degrees to a m@1000m figure by multiplying by 17.5x, and multiplying again by 3x to give you ft@1000yds.